icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes.txt

 - Additional keywords \!(RtsOn|Off|Toggle) and \!(DtrOn|Off|Toggle) allowing to change serial COM port signals on-the-fly (feature request #408).
 Also work with predefined commands and shortcuts.
 - Additional option to disable warnings like "XOff state, retaining data..." on sending.
+- USB Ser/HID now takes the HID usage page and ID into account, allowing working with devices that implement multiple usages (e.g. a standard interface and a firmware upgrade interface) (bug #480).
 - Automatic actions and responses now support multiple triggers within a line or chunk.
 - Automatic actions and responses now support text triggers, optionally incl. regular expression.
 - Automatic actions and responses now list recent used trigger and response texts.